Skip to content

 Answer: Vatican City.
 About 0.49 square kilometers (0.19 square miles).

-Monaco is second.
-Vatican City is also the only country fully enclosed inside another city (Rome).
+Monaco comes in second.
+And here’s the detail that earns a reaction: Vatican City is the only country fully wrapped inside another city, Rome.

 22. What hot drink is made by infusing leaves in water?